How To Shutdown Linux

 Using the Command Line

-The terminal is the universal tool for shutting down any Linux distribution.
-Here are some common commands:
+It is the standard tool for shutting down a Linux distribution.
+Here are a few common commands:

 Immediate Shutdown :